Flock of white birds flying

 Icons in Navigation

-The first child is is a <span> with its combined icon classes.
-The second child is a <span> with a .nav__text class.
-This holds the nav items's text.
-Further, the .nav__text selector is our target for underlining the text on :hover and :focus states.
-It also provides a small margin to separate the text from the icon.
-See Figure 9.
+Nav items with icons (<a> or <button>) require two child selectors.
+The first child is a <span> with its combined icon classes.
+The second child is a <span> with a .nav__text class, which holds the item's text.
+The .nav__text selector is the target for underlining on :hover and :focus states, and provides spacing between the icon and text.
+See Figure 7.

-<ul class="nav nav--has-icons" role="menu">
+<ul class="nav" role="menu">

 <li>